iot-lab/iot-lab.github.io/docs/boards/microchip-samr21.md

 group: boards
 ---

-The SAMR21 open node is based on an
+The SAMR21 board is based on an
 [<i class="far fa-file-pdf"/>&nbsp;Microchip SAM R21 Xplained Pro evaluation kit](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-42243-SAMR21-Xplained-Pro_User-Guide.pdf)
 built on top of an Microchip ARM Cortex M0 micro-controller.
-This new open node also contains an IEEE 802.15.4 Atmel radio interface at 2.4 GHz.
+This board also provides an IEEE 802.15.4 Atmel radio interface at 2.4 GHz.

 <div style="text-align:center">
 <img src="{{ '/assets/images/docs/boards/samr21/' | relative_url}}samr21.jpg" style="width:50%;"/>
 </div>

-The SAMR21 Open Node can reset, debug and program the ARM Cortex M0 through the embedded debugger (EDBG) connected to the gateway USB port.
+The SAMR21 board can reset, debug and program the ARM Cortex M0 through the embedded debugger (EDBG) connected to the gateway USB port.
 This component also allows a UART connection to the M0.
 The input power source is configured through the power management.